emard/esp32blesynscan/README.md

 or when unexpected (noise) byte is received outside of expected chars "=0123456789ABCDEF!\r".
 Synscan will retry the command after its own timeout.
-This fix improves initial connect, without it SynScan sometimes has to be manually restarted 5 times to reconnect.
+This fix improves initial connect, without this fix and without open collector fit with diode and resistor, SynScan sometimes needs to be manually restarted few times to connect.